-Mitigation Action / Project Number Mitigation Action/Initiative Life Safety Property Protection Cost-Effectiveness Technical Political Legal Fiscal Environmental Social Administrative Multi-Hazard Timeline Agency Champion Other Community Objectives Total High / Medium / Low Stanhope-1 Purchase and install a backup generator for Lenape Valley Regional High School which is used as the primary ARC shelter in the Borough.
-1 1 1 1 0 0 0 0 1 1 1 1 1 1 10 High Stanhope-2 Flood proof and elevate the utilities of the compact building on Furnace Street.
-1 1 1 1 0 0 -1 0 0 1 0 0 1 0 5 Medium Stanhope-3 Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
-1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-4 Utilize the Hazard Mitigation Plan (HMP) when updating the Comprehensive Master Plan; consider including hazard identification, hazard zones risk assessment information, and hazard mitigation goals as identified in the HMP.
+Mitigation Action / Project Number Mitigation Action/Initiative Life Safety Property Protection Cost-Effectiveness Technical Political Legal Fiscal Environmental Social Administrative Multi-Hazard Timeline Agency Champion Other Community Objectives Total High / Medium / Low Stanhope-1 (revised old #1) Purchase and install a backup generator for Lenape Valley Regional High School.
+1 1 1 1 0 0 0 0 1 1 1 1 1 1 10 High Stanhope-2 (old #4) Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
+1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-3 (new) Utilize the Hazard Mitigation Plan (HMP) when updating the Comprehensive Master Plan; consider including hazard identification, hazard zones risk assessment information, and hazard mitigation goals as identified in the HMP.
 Further, the findings and recommendation of the HMP will be considered during any future site plan review processes.
-1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-5 Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Borough.
-1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-6 When updating the Zoning Ordinance, the Borough will recognize hazard areas as limits on changes to zoning within the municipality.
-1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-7 Ensure hazard mitigation initiatives are incorporated into the capital improvement plan; budget for some of these projects.
-1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-8 Incorporate risk assessment and hazard mitigation initiatives into planning efforts.
+1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-4 (new) Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Borough.
+1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-5 (new) When updating the Zoning Ordinance, the Borough will recognize hazard areas as limits on changes to zoning within the municipality.
+1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-6 (new) Ensure hazard mitigation initiatives are incorporated into the capital improvement plan; budget for some of these projects.
+1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High Stanhope-7 (new) Incorporate risk assessment and hazard mitigation initiatives into planning efforts.
 1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High